laseq/wdi-project-1/README.md

 ### Coding experience

-The game's code can be split into 3 sections:
+The game's code can be split into 4 sections:

+1. Creating the grids
-1. Placing the ships on the grids
+2. Placing the ships on the grids
-2. The battle system
+3. The battle system
-3. The AI
+4. The AI

 Placing the ships on the grid was a challenge because they needed to be placed completely within the grid while not overlapping any other ships.
 The positions of the ship sprite images on the grid were absolutely positioned and rotated into place.